gohugoio/hugo/content/en/methods/site/Store.md

 ---
 title: Store
-linktitle: PAGE.Store
+linktitle: site.Store
-description: Returns a persistent "scratch pad" on the given page to store and manipulate data.
+description: Returns a persistent "scratch pad" on the given site to store and manipulate data.
 categories: []
 keywords: []
 action:
   related:
-  - methods/page/scratch
-  - methods/site/store
+  - methods/page/store
   - functions/hugo/store
   - functions/collections/NewScratch
   returnType: maps.Scratch
-  signatures: [PAGE.Store]
+  signatures: [site.Store]
 toc: true
-aliases: [/functions/store]
 ---

-The `Store` method on a `Page` object creates a persistent [scratch pad] to store and manipulate data.
-To create a locally scoped scratch pad that is not attached to a `Page` object, use the [`newScratch`] function.
+The `Store` method on a `Site` object creates a persistent [scratch pad] to store and manipulate data.
+To create a locally scoped scratch pad that is not attached to a `Site` object, use the [`newScratch`] function.

-[`Scratch`]: /methods/page/scratch/
+[`Scratch`]: /methods/site/scratch/
 [`newScratch`]: /functions/collections/newscratch/
 [scratch pad]: /getting-started/glossary/#scratch-pad